 Jewish scholar David Flusser observes how the New Testament records Jewish life in the Hellenistic Diaspora.
 But the writings not only give us a look into Jewish customs, thinking and beliefs; they also provide us with clues concerning the languages spoken at that time.

 “The spoken languages among the Jews of that period were Hebrew, Aramaic, and to an extent Greek.
 Until recently, it was believed by numerous scholars that the language spoken by Jesus’ disciples was Aramaic.…But during that period Hebrew was both the daily language and the language of study.…This question of the spoken language is especially important for understanding the doctrines of Jesus.
 There are sayings of Jesus which can be rendered both into Hebrew and Aramaic; but there are some which can only be rendered into Hebrew, and none of them can be rendered only into Aramaic.
 One can thus demonstrate the Hebrew origins of the Gospels by retranslating them into Hebrew.”9

-The New Testament was written by Jews, focuses on issues of interest to Jews and was strongly influenced by the Hebrew language.
+The New Testament was written by Jewish people, focuses on issues of interest to Jewish people, and was strongly influenced by the Hebrew language.

-For the most part, the New Testament depicts Jews dealing with other Jews on questions of importance to the Jewish people.
+For the most part, the New Testament depicts Jewish people dealing with other Jews on questions of importance to our people.
 Alan Segal says, “Study of the New Testament, undeniably a first-century source, has proven to be quite useful for validating mishnaic recollections of first-century Jewish life, but such comparisons are in their infancy.
 The New Testament is also better evidence for Hellenistic Judaism than is the Mishnah for first-century rabbinism.”10

 Likewise, when Jesus sent out his disciples, he told them, “Do not go among the Gentiles or enter any town of the Samaritans.
 Go rather to the lost sheep of Israel.”12